Rural Health

 view details

-Offers an overview of activities and accomplishments of the Southern Rural Development Center in 2023.
-Discusses organization infrastructure updates, training, regional collaborations, community development, research, and healthcare
+Overview of activities and accomplishments of the Southern Rural Development Center in 2024.
+Discusses organization infrastructure updates, training, regional collaborations, community development, research, and healthcare.

 Sponsoring organization: Southern Rural Development Center